 Just how much has marketing and communication changed?
 Check out this short video for an eye-opening answer: http://bit.ly/9pWIV4

-There’s a myth out there that says, spraying keyword-rich articles about your company and products around the web will enhance your search results.
-SEO specialist Jill Whalen reminds us that articles, written for people, that give pertinant information to help them make intelligent decisions, is the only effective way to “optimize” your website.
+There’s a myth out there that says spreading keyword-rich articles about your company and products around the web will enhance your search results.
+SEO specialist Jill Whalen reminds us that writing articles that provide people with pertinent information that helps them make intelligent decisions is the only effective way to “optimize” your website.

-We’ve all heard that Asia is the world’s up-and-coming economic force.
-But have we heard anything about how Asians see themselves in the world economy?
-Mark Hurst, who writes the Creative Good newsletter and recently returned from a lengthy trip to Southeast Asia, offers a few very interesting observations that should remind us that, if it’s true that market leaders generally stop innovating and become stagnant, the same can also be true for nations.
+Asia is often touted to be an up-and-coming economic power.
+But we haven’t heard much about how Asians see themselves in the world economy.
+Mark Hurst, who writes the Creative Good newsletter and recently returned from a lengthy trip to Southeast Asia, offers some very interesting observations that should make us ask: if it’s true that market leaders generally stop innovating and become stagnant, can the same also be true for nations.
 Says Mark,

 It’s hard to overestimate the feeling of energy, expansion, investment, and activity that pervades the region.
 As the US economy stagnates, money has flooded into southeast Asia trying to find better investment yield – and the aggressive work ethic of the region (long hours, highly competitive, focus on results) has been happy to make use of that investment.

-Makes one wonder, can Americans imagine what the world’s economic landscape will look like in 20 years?
+It makes one wonder, can Americans imagine what the world’s economic landscape will look like in 20 years?
 In 10 years?
-And are these seismic shifts simply inevitable?
+And are such seismic shifts simply inevitable?

-Since the dawn of the iPhone, smartphones have become as a mass media platform.
+Since the launch of the iPhone, smartphones have become a mass media platform.
 The reason?
-Smartphones bring all the information gathering and communications tools a person needs into one small device.
-With a smartphone a shopper can compare prices and get product reviews while in a store’s aisles.
-News, traffic, weather, entertainment–it’s all there.
+Smartphones bring all the information gathering and communications tools a person needs in a tiny device.
+With a smartphone, a shopper can compare prices and get product reviews while in a store’s aisles.
+News, traffic, weather, entertainment — it’s all there.
 And the ability to instantly be in touch (or not) with others, inbound or outbound, through numerous media (voice, email, text, social media) is astounding.
-Conceivably, one day you’ll be able to dock your smartphone to any desktop terminal, and it will be driven by the OS, apps, connections and data you’re carrying with you.
+Conceivably, one day we’ll be able to dock a smartphone to a desktop terminal that is driven by the OS, apps, and data we’re carrying with us.

-Because of the utility and portability of smartphones they’ll be carried by more and more people.
-In fact, as the link below shows, those who carry smartphones are already leading the mobile world in browser use–just one more category in which smartphones have emerged as the leader.
-Considering that in many parts of the world a smartphone is the only computer people can afford, this is a platform that smart businesses will be prepared to cater to.
-Check out the short article about how smartphones are being used today, and then sit back and think about what value you can bring to your market through this portable platform.
+Because of the utility and portability of smartphones, we can easily imagine that one day they’ll be carried by almost everyone.
+As the link below shows, those who carry smartphones already lead the mobile world in browser use — just one more category in which smartphones lead.
+Considering that a smartphone is the only computer people own in many parts of the world, this is a platform that businesses will want to engage.
+Check out the short article below that talks about how people use smartphones today, and then think about what value you can bring to your market through this portable platform.

 Read: Smartphones Now Dominate Mobile Browser and App Use in U.S.